FrancoCarrera1/CloudUploader-CLI/README.md

 chmod 777 FCCLIUploader.sh
 ```
 # Example use of the tool
 lets say you have a file called "file.txt" in the /home/user/Documents directory(you can use pwd to find this out), you would use the tool as follows.
+We could set an env variable so that you dont have to type in the container in every time, but I did not add this in case the user wants to specify what container it goes to, especially if they have multiple ones.
 ```bash
 ./FCCLIUploader.sh (container-name-here) /home/user/Documents/file.txt
 ```